Orange-Swirled Cheesecake Dessert

 - 1/4 cup sour cream

 - Preheat oven to 325°.
 Place cookies and almonds in a food processor; cover and process until fine crumbs form.
 Stir in butter.
 Press into an ungreased 9-in. square baking pan.
-Bake 15 minutes or until set.
+Bake until set, about 15 minutes.
 Cool on a wire rack.

 - Meanwhile, in a small saucepan, combine 6 tablespoons sugar and cornstarch.
-Stir in orange juice, water and peel until blended.
-Cook and stir 2 minutes or until thickened.
+Stir in orange juice, water and zest until blended.
+Cook and stir until thickened, about 2 minutes.
 Whisk a small amount of hot mixture into egg yolk.
 Return all to pan.
 Reduce heat.
 Cook, whisking continuously, 1 minute.
 Set aside to cool completely.

 - Place baking chocolate in a small bowl.
 In a small saucepan, bring cream just to a boil.
 Pour over chocolate; whisk until smooth.
 Cool.